-Risk exposure management is key to growing a healthy business.
-For most owners, the business is their most significant asset, and starting and running a business carries its own set of risk exposures.
+For most owners, the business is their most significant asset.
+Starting and running a business carries its own set of risk exposures.
+Managing that risk exposure is key to growing a healthy business.

-There are several business planning factors that can impact the economic security of a business owner’s family and these include, but are not limited to, the type of business entity you choose, the state you choose to do business in, as well as how you manage your business, human resources and taxes.
-Business risk management identifies your options for handling these risks, including:
+There are several business planning factors that can impact the economic security of a business owner’s family.
+These may include the type of business entity you choose, the state you choose to do business in, as well as how you manage your business, human resources and taxes.
+Business risk management identifies your options for handling these risks, such as:

-Risk management is intended to minimize financial and other losses potentially associated with risks to your business
+Risk management is intended to minimize financial and other losses to your business, potentially associated with these risks.

-EXECUTIVE COMPENSATION focuses on both cash and non-cash approaches.
+Executive compensation focuses on both cash and non-cash approaches.
 The size and structure of the business significantly influences your compensation systems.
 Large businesses tend to provide owners with sophisticated and sometimes complex compensation formulas.
 Small businesses tend to adopt a more straightforward compensation approach.
-Examples of compensation include insurance benefits, qualified retirement plans, stock options, personal performance initiatives, and other tax-advantaged nonqualified plans.
+Examples of compensation may draw from insurance benefits, qualified retirement plans, stock options, personal performance initiatives, and other tax-advantaged nonqualified plans.

 This material has been provided for general informational purposes only.
 Investors should consult with a business planning professional regarding their individual situation.